Evolutionary-Intelligence/EC-A-Modern-Perspective/README.md

   * Gradient Estimation and Variance Reduction (OpenAI-ES)
   * Meta-ES and Distributed Evolution Strategies (DES)
   * Typical Optimization Applications of ES

+## Preface

+An important yet difficult question to answer is the (underlying) assumption behind EAs.